licitdev/docs/configuration/data-model.md

 - author_twitter
 ```

-As described in the section on [Rows](/configuration/data-model/#rows), we want each row in a date table to represent one unique record, event, object, entity, observation, etc. To do this, we can remove the `author_name` column from the `blogs` table and replace it with an `author` table, which stores keys from the `users` table.
+As described in the section on [Rows](/configuration/data-model/#rows), we want each row in a date table to represent one unique record, event, object, entity, observation, etc. To do this, we can remove the `author_name` column from the `blogs` table and replace it with an `author_id` table, which stores foreign keys from the `users` table.

 ```
 blog